 - Among other circumstances and factors

-Our team will work directly with you throughout this issue to help reach you reach an optimum result, whether through negotiations outside of court or by presenting well-prepared arguments at trial.
+Our team of skilled Southlake custody dispute lawyers will work directly with you throughout this issue to help reach you reach an optimum result, whether through negotiations outside of court or by presenting well-prepared arguments at trial.

-If you need help handling a child custody dispute in Southlake, Tarrant County, Keller, Grapevine, or Trophy Club, please contact the child custody attorneys at Law Offices of Dana L. White, PLLC online or by calling (817) 697-0180 now.
+If you need help handling a child custody dispute in Southlake, Tarrant County, Keller, Grapevine, or Trophy Club, please contact skillful child custody attorneys at Law Offices of Dana L. White online or by calling (817) 697-0180 now.